Please familiarize yourself with the following CLI commands. They all work on a Mac and most should work on Windows.

 Example: cd ~/Downloads

-.
+The ~ means the home directory.
+For my computer, the home directory is /Users/davidtang.
 Usually Terminal opens up at the home directory.
-You can always get back to the home directory by running cd ~
+You can always get back to the home directory by running cd ~.

 Create a subdirectory named (file path) in the current directory